alexandre-jung/Kasa_Jung_Alexandre/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Configuration is overridden using [craco](https://github.com/dilanx/craco).

+All components are developed in isolation using [Storybook](https://storybook.js.org/).

 ## Available Scripts